Files and exceptions

 for line in f: # iterate the file directly, memory-efficient

-print(line.strip()) # strip() removes the trailing newlineIterating directly over the file object (for line in f) is the most efficient and idiomatic way to read a large file.
+print(line.strip()) # strip() removes the trailing newlineIterating directly over the file object (for line in f) is the most efficient way to read a large file.

 "w" mode overwrites the file entirely if it exists. "a" mode adds to the end. .write() does not add a newline automatically; include "\n" explicitly at the end of each line.
 To write multiple lines at once, join them with "\n".join().